holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 6. Show the `SweaterResourceTest` and then compare the two tests.
 Explain the differences are because Pact acts both as a mock and a validator of all possible values.
 7. Restart the tests.
 A json contract has appeared in `knitter/target/pacts`
 8. The test should pass, we're the consumer, we made assumptions about how the provider should behave.
 But are those assumptions correct?
 Now is when we find out!
-9. Copy the pact from the knitter to share it to the farmer: `publish-contracts.shb`.
+9. Copy the pact from the knitter to share it to the farmer: `publish-contracts.sh`.
 Normally this would be done by automatically checking it into source control or by using a pact broker.

 ### Provider (farmer)